 It’s excruciatingly difficult to watch someone close to you come undone, ruin their lives and lose everything over drugs.

-Methamphetamine is a particularly atrocious drug.
+Methamphetamine is a particularly atrocious narcotic.
 I’ve watched tweakers painstakingly disassemble everything from smoke detectors to doorknobs in search of hidden cameras and microphones.
 Readers of this site have all seen the harrowing ravages of drug abuse in the faces of the adult business’ lost souls over the years.
 One wishes to reach out and warn those at risk — the dabblers who so often lose their way.

 The scourge of drug abuse is worsened by untreated mental illness in the user.
 Using narcotics as a way to escape one’s demons usually serves to lock them in place, and often to heighten their effects.
 This is, of course, another patent reality to those on the outside looking in, and again one wishes that the objects of our concern would heed the lessons of history and swallow some good advice.